 About Voting Systems

 A voting system is a method of casting and processing votes on a ballot to fill an office or decide an issue that appears on a ballot in an election.
-The system can consist in part or totally of electromechanical components or in conjunction with marksense ballots.
-A voting system also encompasses other things like procedures, operating manuals, supplies, printouts, and other software necessary for the system’s operation [Section, 97.021(44), F.S.].
+A voting system consists of three main components: the election management system, the precinct count system, and the central count system.
+A voting system also encompasses other things like procedures, operating manuals, supplies, printouts, and other software necessary for the system’s operation.
+See section 97.021(47), Florida Statutes.

-State law requires any person or entity submitting a voting system for approval to have the name and contact information of a registered agent on file.
-See Section 101.5605(3), Florida Statutes.
-The Florida Voting System Standards provides a guide for applicant to seek voting system’s approval.
-[Section 101.5605, 101.5606, 101.56062, Florida Statutes; Rule 1S-5.001, Florida Administrative Code
+Any person or entity submitting a voting system for approval must have a registered agent on file.
+See section 101.5605(3), Florida Statutes.
+The Florida Voting System Standards provides the process for an applicant to seek voting system’s approval.
+See sections 101.5605, 101.5606, and 101.56062, Florida Statutes; Rule 1S-5.001, Florida Administrative Code; form DS-DE 101.

 Any information submitted as part of that application constitutes a trade secret or is otherwise confidential or exempt from the public records disclosure requirements of Chapter 119, Florida Statutes, must be marked before submission.
-The person or entity submitting the information is responsible for adequately marking information that is a trade secret or otherwise confidential or exempt.
+The applicant bears responsibility for adequately marking information that is a trade secret or otherwise confidential or exempt.